BrendonPierson/BrendonPierson.github.io/_posts/2015-12-23-six-favorites-from-es6.markdown

 I'll be briefly covering block scoping, arrow functions, spread operators, object property shorthand, modules, and object destructuring

 <h3>1.
-Block Scoping with let and const</h3> JavaScript `var`s are scoped to their containing function.  `let` and `const` are scoped to their containing block.
-Block scoping cleans up some global pollution and makes things like using multiple loops a breeze. `const` is also immutable which is great if there is a variable you want to make sure doesn't change.
+Block Scoping with let and const</h3> JavaScript `var`'s are scoped to their containing function.  `let` and `const` are scoped to their containing block.
+Block scoping cleans up some global pollution and makes things such as using multiple loops a breeze. `const` is also immutable which is great if there is a variable you want to make sure doesn't change.

 {% highlight javascript %}
 // Example from MDN